bachawalalucky/News-Classification/README.md

 In above models we have use algorithms such as **Logistic Regression, Multinomial Naïve Bayes, Random Forest Classifier, XGBoost Classifier**.
 Found that **Logistic Regression** gives best results among all others with **97.65% Accuracy.
 Further, I built a flask API and deployed the model in the Heroku environment.**

-here is the link for Heroku cloud deployment of News Classification https://news-classification-12.herokuapp.com/
+Here is the link for Heroku cloud deployment of News Classification https://news-classification-12.herokuapp.com/

 ![image](https://user-images.githubusercontent.com/79050063/118360093-b8d20380-b5a3-11eb-8133-d417904eaef9.png)